gracicot/gracicot.github.io/_posts/2017-07-01-deleted-diagnostic.md

 categories: tricks
 ---

-Back in 1998, C++ templates was often blamed of horrible errors and diagnostics for users of heavy templated libraries.
+C++ templates is often blamed of horrible errors.
+Diagnostics can be painfully large for users of heavily templated libraries.
 And indeed, there can be pretty horrible errors only using the STL.

 ## Do you even error?